sjc7217/HugoBlog/content/posts/recent-update-202102.md

 A new word *Involution* is now popular among young clusters in China.
 People in here is busy in making money, making money and making money.

-What I want is only a fair society and simple life but this environment is push me to compete, fight and earn.
-The social problem caused by bureaucratic group and vested interests are worsening the living environment of ordinary people.
+What I want is only a fair society and simple life but this environment pushes me to compete, fight and earn.
+The social problems caused by bureaucratic group and vested interests are worsening the living environment of ordinary people.

 Hope my immigrant plan can success soon.